Innovation Management & Innovation Units

 Adaptation of existing or establishment of new innovation units or processes

-With the help of a capability check, the existing capabilities and prerequisites for strategic innovation management in the organization can be reviewed (see figure).
-The recommendations for action derived then offer concrete starting points for adapting existing or establishing new, suitable innovation units or processes.
-Often, innovation and venturing units are already fundamentally well positioned and combine the necessary resources and skills to create new business.
-If, however, the desired effect is not achieved, there is usually a lack of certain organizational or methodological success criteria, which can be supplemented accordingly in a targeted manner.
-If an innovation unit does not yet exist, it is also necessary to enable the development of dynamic capabilities in an appropriate team.
+With the help of a capability check, the existing capabilities and prerequisites for strategic innovation management in the organization can be checked (see figure).
+Subsequently, the derived recommendations for action offer concrete starting points for adapting existing or establishing new, suitable innovation units or processes.
+In many cases, innovation and venturing units are already well positioned in principle and combine the necessary resources and skills to create new business.
+If the desired effect is still not achieved, it is usually due to certain organizational or methodological success criteria, which can be specifically supplemented accordingly.
+If no innovation unit exists yet, the development of dynamic capabilities in a corresponding team must also be enabled.

 Image title: Capability model for strategic innovation units